avl/savefile/README.md

 Automatic activation of #[savefile_unsafe_and_fast] for types which can support it.

+It had always been a bit sad that Savefile didn't perform as fast as it could have on stable rust.
+With 0.14, this restriction is mostly lifted.

+However, getting the speed boost still required unsafe code.

+With 0.15, unsafe code is no longer required to get a speed boost.
+In fact, in many situations, nothing special at all needs to be done.

+Savefile now contains code to automatically check if a struct has a packed representation, and if it does, it automatically behaves just the same as with the manual opt-in we hade before.
+The difference is that the derived serializers now automatically determine if the type actually fulfills the requirements needed.

+Note!
+It might in some situations be necessary to use `#[repr(C)]` to get the speedup.

 ## 0.14.3 Bugfixes to 0.14 release

 The 0.14 release contained some bugs.
 It was actually impossible to serialize